U.S. judge rules for Vikings' Peterson in NFL discipline case

 MINNEAPOLIS (Reuters) - A federal judge on Thursday overturned the NFL’s suspension of Minnesota Vikings running back Adrian Peterson, who had pleaded no contest to charges of hitting his son with a switch, and sent the case back to the league’s arbitration process for resolution.

-Despite the ruling, Peterson’s future remains unclear and until the matter is settled, the NFL placed the league’s 2012 Most Valuable Player on the commissioner’s exempt list, taking him off the field with pay.

-In a 16-page ruling, U.S. District Court Judge David Doty said National Football League Commissioner Roger Goodell acted beyond his authority in November when he suspended Peterson until at least April 15.
+In a 16-page ruling, U.S. District Court Judge David Doty said National Football League Commissioner Roger Goodell acted beyond his authority in November when he suspended Peterson, the league’s most valuable player in 2012, until at least April 15.

 Doty, siding with the players’ union, said the NFL could not retroactively suspend Peterson under a new personal conduct policy announced by Goodell in December for behavior that occurred under the old code.

-The NFL said it would appeal Doty’s decision, calling the judge’s order “incorrect.”

-The Vikings declined to comment on the ruling but said in a statement, “our focus remains on welcoming him back when he is able to rejoin our organization.”

-Doty’s ruling would allow Peterson to return to the Vikings but it was unclear how the Vikings would deal with his hefty contract, which calls for him to make $13 million in 2015.
+The ruling basically allows Peterson to return to the Vikings but it was unclear if the Vikings would take him - and his $13 million salary for 2015 - back.

-The Vikings could just retain him or, if they consider his deal too expensive, restructure his contract.
-If the union ultimately prevails, the Vikings would be free to trade Peterson once the NFL year begins March 10.
+If the Vikings’ front office wants him back, they could just retain him or, if they consider his deal too expensive, restructure the contract of the six-time Pro Bowler.
+The team will be free to trade Peterson once the NFL year begins March 10.

 “This is a victory for the rule of law, due process and fairness,” DeMaurice Smith, executive director of the NFL Players Association, said in a statement.